riversun/chatux/README.md

 # Overview
-'chat-kit' is a library that allows you to easily create chat windows on your PC or mobile
+'chatux' is a library that allows you to easily create chat windows on your PC or mobile

 It is licensed under [MIT](https://opensource.org/licenses/MIT) license.

-###  What is '**chat-kit**' like?
+###  What is '**chatux**' like?
 It is an independent and lightweight chat user interface (chat UI) library for javascript.

 - You can create pages for chat agents and chat bots that support both smartphones and PCs.